lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Integer

 #### Description
-This keyword shows the number of data points in BSE calculation.
+This keyword shows the number of data points in the BSE calculation.

 #### Default
 1001